 Conclusion: An ERP for every industry

-Low-code ERPs make it possible to design highly specialised databases.
-This means that companies no longer have to settle for standard solutions, but can independently develop a resource planning tool that is one hundred percent tailored to their needs.
+Low-code ERPs enable the development of highly specialized databases.
+As a result, companies no longer have to be satisfied with standard solutions, but can independently develop a resource planning tool that is 100% tailored to their needs.

-Many companies have already digitised their processes with Ninox, added new functions to existing ERP systems or created completely custom ERP applications with Ninox.
+Learn more: Many companies have already digitized their processes with Ninox, added new functions to existing ERP systems, or created completely individual ERP applications with Ninox.